Reginald Hudlin: Film and television

+Comics & Graphic Novels

+Hudlin wrote the Marvel Comics series Black Panther from 2005 to 2008, including the 2006 storyline "Bride of the Panther," which saw the character marry X-Men leader Storm.
 In 2015, DC Comics announced that Hudlin and artists Denys Cowan and Derek Dingle would be part of the relaunch of the publisher's Milestone Media imprint, founded by Cowan, Dingle and Dwayne McDuffie.
 The comic line returned in September 2020 with the Hudlin-penned Milestone Returns #0.
+Hudlin contributed a story to the Black Panther Annual #1, released in February 2018.

 In 2015, Hudlin joined the board of the Comic Book Legal Defense Fund, a non-profit organization founded in 1986 chartered to protect the First Amendment rights of the comics community.

-By June 2017, Hudlin had been hired to direct a movie based on the comic Shadowman.
-That October, Hudlin's film Marshall, about Thurgood Marshall, the first African-American U.S. Supreme Court justice, starring Chadwick Boseman, was released.

-Hudlin contributed a story to the Black Panther Annual #1, released in February 2018.
-By July the following year, Hudlin had been hired to direct the Walt Disney Pictures film Safety for Disney+.

-In June 2021, the French website LivresHebdo said Reginald Hudlin is to direct a movie based on the comics, Cinq branches de coton noir, written by Yves Sente and drawn by Steve Cuzor.

-On July 12, 2021, it was announced that Hudlin along with Ian Stewart will the executive producers for the 73rd Emmy Awards which will have a live audience on September 19, 2021, on CBS.

 Personal life

 In 2002, Hudlin married Chrisette Hudlin (née Suter), a public relations consultant, in Montego Bay, Jamaica.
 They have two children.

 Reginald Hudlin's lawyer at the time was Doug Emhoff.
 In 2013, Chrisette Hudlin set up Emhoff on a blind date with then-Attorney General of California and former Vice-President, Kamala Harris.